andrewchambers/bupstash/doc/man/bupstash-gc.1.md

 `bupstash gc` walks the repository contents attempting to find unreachable data chunks and removing them, potentially reclaiming disk space.

-For periods of time during garbage collection operations that modify the repository (such as bupstash-put(1)) may temporarily be blocked.
+It is safe to run `bupstash gc` at any time, but some operations (such as bupstash-put(1)) may temporarily be delayed.

 The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate.